64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Butt-Monkey: The Min Min trailer wasn't kind to him.
 During her trailer, while he made a victorious introduction by defeating Byte & Barq in a match, he was the first to spot the Smash invitation and take it, only for Ribbon Girl to punch him in the face and steal it; then before Min Min gets the invitation, the ones last standing are Twintelle and Kid Cobra, with him amongst the knocked out fighters.
 His Assist Trophy is then later shown only for Min Min to KO him with just one attack, and then showed to be reduced to be part of her Final Smash.
 Finally, the official Twitter account for ARMS posted this artwork which shows Min Min eating ramen with some of the roster, as Spring Man watches from a window with an unamused expression.

 - Demoted to Extra: He's the mascot of ARMS, yet he shows up here as an assist trophy while Min Min becomes part of the playable roster.
-This is probably unintentional since he was added as an assist trophy at all because the Smash team wanted to represent the then relatively new ARMS franchise, but there wasn't enough time to make him playable.
+This is probably unintentional since at launch, he was added as an assist trophy at all because the Smash team wanted to represent the then relatively new ARMS franchise, but there wasn't enough time to make him playable.
+Though according to the director of ARMS, he considers each of the characters to be the protagonist.

 - Limit Break: If he's sufficiently damaged, he uses a Rush to deliver Rapid-Fire Fisticuffs to anyone in close range.